-These easy to make healthier homemade tootsie rolls are sweetened with stevia and an all natural high fiber sweetener.
-You won’t believe they are sugar free.
+This easy to make VitaFiber tootsie roll recipe uses stevia and an all natural high fiber sweetener.
+You won’t believe there’s no sugar added.

 If you are a serious low carber, you really need to check out VitaFiber which is a sweetener that is 90% fiber and has no sugar alcohols.
 This amazing natural sweetener has been used in the food industry for a decade in beverages, protein bars, yogurt, baked goods, chocolate and candy.

-The VitaFiber website has links to some recipes using their product and I was curious to try the healthy homemade Tootsie Rolls recipe.
+I found a few links to recipes using the IMO syrup and I was curious to try the healthy VitaFiber Tootsie Roll recipe shown here.
 The original recipe uses artificial sweetener and skim milk powder so I modified it to be a healthier low carb candy treat.

 I had my doubts about the taste of sugar free tootsie rolls, but I have to say these low carb candy treats are very similar to the real thing.
-In fact, I let several non-low carbers try these healthy homemade Tootsie rolls sweetened with the natural sweeteners VitaFiber and Natvia and they all were amazed that this is a sugar free candy.
+In fact, I let several non-low carbers try these healthy homemade Tootsie rolls sweetened with the natural sweeteners VitaFiber and Natvia and they all were amazed that this is a candy with no sugar added.

-These low carb Tootsie rolls are very easy to make.
-I find that the VitaFiber syrup is easier to work with heated as it becomes thinner when warmed so I microwave it in a glass bowl just until bubbles form.
+The VitaFiber Tootsie roll recipe is very easy to make.
+I find that the syrup is easier to work with heated as it becomes thinner when warmed so I microwave it in a glass bowl just until bubbles form.
 Then the other liquid ingredients are mixed into the heated syrup.